ffd8/P5LIVE/README.md

 ### SNIPPETS
 Snippets allow automatically adding chunks of code to your sketch within specific areas: global space, setup, draw – so you can quickly incorporate the necessary code for repeated workflows.
 Previously it was manually added to a .JSON file, but now there's a snippet editor built it!

+#### Ghostmode
+If you want your snippets to magically appear animated (rather than instantly added), activate `Settings` » `Editor` » `Snippets: [√] Ghostmode` and set an ideal delay speed.
+This is especially useful when performing with live-code, as the audience can better follow what is being added and where.
+It also looks like a 👻 in the machine...!

 #### Shortcuts
 - `ALT + SHIFT + S`, toggle Snippets Editor, *create, modify*.
 - `CTRL + SHIFT + S`, toggle Snippets Selector, *apply*.